AngeloGalav/image-processing-and-computer-vision/2023-02-27 - Solving correspondences, Lenses.md

 #### Circles of confusion
 - On one hand: choosing the distance of the image plane determines the distance at which scene points appear on focus in the image
-- On the other hand: to acquire scene points at a certain distance we must set the position of the image plane accordingly:
+- On the other hand: to acquire scene points at a certain distance we must _set the position of the image plane accordingly_:
 - Given the chosen position of the image plane, scene points both _in front and behind the focusing plane will result __out-of-focus___, thereby appearing in the image as circles, known as __Circles of Confusion__ or Blur Circles, rather than points
 - The advantage of lenses is to have a _small exposure time_ for capturing moving objects but we pay in terms of depth of field.
 ![[circles_of_confusion.png]]